Stuycs-K/final-project-8-glickd-moj/WORKLOG.md

 ### 6/5

 moved all images to data directory (thanks Mr. K), figured out relative path for data directory, should work from all users

+### 6/6

+merged processing with main, now starting to adapt the game mechanism code for processing